Attica Zoological Park: Parrots & Lory Land

 Parrots consists of a row of cages that are home to the zoos many parrot species.
 The exhibit is home to monk parakeets, keas, palm cockatoos, yellow-collared lovebirds, hooded parrots and African grey parrots.

-Lory Land consists of a walk-through exhibit, that is home to rainbow lorikeets, chattering lorys, purple-naped lorys and yellow-bibbed lorys.
+Lory Land consists of a walk-through exhibit, that is home to rainbow lorikeets, chattering lories, purple-naped lories and yellow-bibbed lories.

 Animals of S. America

-Animals of S. America consists of four enclosures, one of witch is a walk-through aviary, for species native to South America.
+Animals of S. America consists of four enclosures, one of which is a walk-through aviary, for species native to South America.
 This area is home to a family of greater rheas (two of which are leucistic), capybaras, Patagonian maras, llamas and giant anteaters.
 The walk-through aviary, was the first exhibit in this area, from when the zoo was just a bird park.
 The aviary is home to 11 birds native to the Americas as a whole, but it mostly features birds from South America, such as scarlet ibises, Chiloé wigeons, southern screamers, wood ducks and guira cuckoos.
 There can be found also a big cage with mamy species of Macaws such as: Red-and-green macaw, Military macaw and Blue and gold macaw and also a new exhibit with a fishing cat can be seen nearby.